Border Walls: Cultural Competency and the Hispanic/Latino Population

 Speaking the same language breaks down the wall that oftentimes separates a clinician and patient, stopping them from truly seeing each other.
 A medical interpreter can help break that wall when both the clinician and interpreter are skilled.
 But a common language isn’t enough to become culturally competent.
 Cultural competency requires humility too.

-My friend and colleague, Dr. Melanie Tervalon, wrote about the concept of cultural humility in 1998.
+Dr. Melanie Tervalon wrote about the concept of cultural humility in 1998.
 She urged us to address the inequities in power between clinician and patient.
 Most patients are in a position of low power.
 They are scared about their health, and they don't know what is going on or what to do about it.
 Patients form Latin America are likely to have an even lower position on the power spectrum, especially given the current political climate in the U.S. The clinician represents knowledge and the power to heal, and we must use that power with compassion.Strategies for connecting with your Hispanic/Latino patients include:

 - Show respect: For example, in many Latino countries, first names are not typically used in healthcare interactions unless permission is given